-Proposition 12 has earned enough signatures to appear on California’s November 6 ballot but, not surprisingly, the measure (a.k.a., the Farm Animal Confinement Initiative) is already hotly debated.
-Proposed animal-related legislation always raises hackles, but this time it’s particularly interesting since the nation’s largest, most influential animal advocacy organizations are fighting each other.
+I wrote about Prop 12, the Farm Animal Confinement Initiative, once it earned enough signatures to appear on the November ballot.
+With the election approaching, this merits a second visit.
+Proposed animal-related legislation always raises hackles, but this time it’s particularly interesting since the nation’s largest, most influential animal advocacy organizations oppose each other.
 (PHS/SPCA is not an affiliate of, nor receives any funding from, any of the large organizations with national-sounding names.)

 Back in 2008 Proposition 2 was passed by the voters, banning the confinement of pregnant pigs, calves raised for veal, and egg-laying chickens in a manner that did not allow them to turn around, lie down, stand up, and fully extend their limbs.
 Most voters understood this was about animal welfare, not some vegetarian agenda.
 However, Prop 2 did not provide specifics for acceptable caging.
 Prop 12 aims to correct that, and there’s the controversy.

 One example of many, Prop 12 would require (effective 2020) confining egg-laying hens to cages with no less than 1 square foot usable floor space per bird.
 Humane Society of U.S. (HSUS) and ASPCA, among others, argue 1 foot is a minimum for humane care, while PETA (People for the Ethical Treatment of Animals) and Humane Farming Association, among others, contend that simply normalizes and perpetuates the suffering of millions of birds throughout California.
 This debate makes strange bedfellows of PETA and groups like the National Pork Producers Council on one side, HSUS and United Egg Producers on the other.
 Why don’t the animal advocates agree?